top of page

 You!

 If you are a postdoc, staff scientist, graduate student, or an undergraduate, the lab is always looking for talented, motivated members.
+We are primarily recruiting people with some familiarity with programming in R/Python/shell, and statistics.

 To apply, please send a cover letter that indicates your experience and interest along with a CV to the contact email address below.